jmcvetta/cspace/README.md

 ## Background

-CSpace was made famous by inclusion in a document purportedly leaked by Edward Snowden - [http://www.spiegel.de/media/media-35535.pdf](http://www.spiegel.de/media/media-35535.pdf), page 20.
+CSpace was brought to public attention by mention in a document purportedly leaked by NSA whistleblower [Edward Snowden](http://en.wikipedia.org/wiki/Edward_Snowden) - [http://www.spiegel.de/media/media-35535.pdf](http://www.spiegel.de/media/media-35535.pdf), page 20.
 The document suggests use of CSpace, in conjunction with other named tools, may result in NSA's "near-total loss/lack of insight to target